miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 This is a representation of the highlighted table discussed in the [Analysis of Variance](#variance-analysis) section containing all the aforementioned statistics, where in this case the *p-value <0.05* indicates the carat explains the diamond price and it is a necessary explanatory variable in our final model.

-Thw final linear model in this case could be written as follows:
+The final linear model equation could be written as follows:

 $$\hat{price} = -2256.36 + 7756.43 (carat)$$